souweststrummers/website/README-scene-parameters.md

 **What happens:**
 - Triggers at 50% → jumps to 20%
 - Scrolls for 25 seconds (reaches ~25%)
+- Returns to 50% (trigger point)
-- Continues from 25% to end
+- Continues from 50% to end
-- Uses defaults: `mode: "scroll"`, `then: "continue"`
+- Uses defaults: `mode: "scroll"`, `then: "back"`

 ---